-- I. The following policy shall be followed when the appropriateness of District-adopted books or materials is questioned: - A. School-community citizens may register their concerns with the Superintendent or principal of the school where material is being challenged. - B. All concerns shall be presented in writing on a printed form that is available in each school office, the Superintendent's office, or on the District website.
-The written objection must be filed within thirty (30) calendar days of the adoption of the material.
-A complainant who does not complete and return the form within the required time shall receive no consideration. - C. Within thirty (30) days after the initial thirty-day period has expired, the School Board shall conduct at least one public hearing on all petitions received during the thirty-day time period.
-The petitioner(s) shall be notified in writing of the date and time of the hearing at least seven (7) days prior to the hearing. - D. The contested material shall be made available to the public online at least seven (7) days before the hearing. - E. The decision of the School Board, after convening a hearing, shall be final and not subject to further review or petition. - II.
-Procedures to be followed when the appropriateness of books or materials is questioned are delineated in the District's Media Specialist Handbook.
-This procedure is also available from the Superintendent's office, the school principal, and on the District's Media and Instructional Technology Department website.
+- I. Process for parents or residents to contest adoption of specific instructional material. - Parents of students attending a public school in the School District or residents may contest the Board's adoption of specific instructional materials as described in the Adoption of Instructional Materials section above.
+The parent or resident must follow the procedure below to contest the board's adoption of specific instructional material. - A. The parent or resident must file with the School Board within thirty (30) calendar days after the School Board's adoption of specific instructional material a petition on a form (Objection to Instructional and/or Media Material).
+The petition form is publicly available in each school office, the Superintendent's office, or on the School District's website. - B. All concerns shall be presented in writing on the printed form.
+A complainant who does not complete and return the form within the required time shall receive no consideration.
+The statement shall include the following information: - 1.
+Author, compiler, or editor; - 2.
+Publisher: - 3.
+Title: - 4.
+Reason for objection; - 5.
+Page number of each item challenged; and, - 6.
+Signature, address, and telephone number of person making the complaint. - C. Within thirty (30) days after the initial thirty-day period has expired, the School Board shall conduct at least one public hearing before an unbiased and qualified hearing officer on all petitions received during the thirty-day time period.
+The petitioner(s) shall be notified in writing of the date and time of the hearing at least seven (7) days prior to the hearing. - D. The contested material shall be made available to the public online at least seven (7) days before the hearing. - E. The decision of the School Board, after convening a hearing, shall be final and not subject to further review or petition.